-First things first: If you setup a new account, please have a deeper look on all default settings Google wants you to use.
-They want to maximize their profit.
-By default Google enables enhanced CPC when you select manual bidding.
-But what does it mean?
-Google used to be able to raise or lower your bids by 30%.
+First things first: If you set up a new account, take a good look at the default settings.
+They want to maximize their profits.
+By default, Google enables enhanced CPC when you select manual bidding.
+What does it mean?
+Google used to be able to increase or decrease your bids by 30%.
 Then they announced that they removed this cap.
-That means, now Google has full control over your manual bidding.
+That means, Google now has full control over your manual bidding.
 Cui bono?

-Do search partners run on Smart Bidding now also when everything is set to “manual CPC”?
+Do search partners run Smart Bidding even if “manual CPC” is set?

-In this article Google released in 2019, there seems to be an option called “Smart Pricing” that sounds fine enough.
-Meaning, Google can REDUCE bids when there are bad signals.
+In this article published by Google in 2019, there seems to be an option called “Smart Pricing” which sounds good.
+Meaning, Google can reduce bids when there are bad signals.
 “You don’t have to do anything to take advantage of this pricing model.”
-Looks like this is the default option.
+Looks like that’s the default option.

-There is also a “Smart Bidding” option where Google tells you “some clicks on the Search partners sites may cost more or less than your max.
-CPC bid on the Search Network”.
-Fair – they tell you that this may happen when you do this.
-All Google wants is to “help you get a similar cost-per-conversion (CPA) as the Search Network”.
+There’s also a “Smart Bidding” option, where Google tells you that “some clicks on search partner pages may cost more or less than your maximum CPC bid in the search network.”
+That’s fair—they tell you that can happen if you do this.
+Google just wants to help you “achieve a similar CPC as on the search network”

 Google took over control of max bids in search partner network in mid of August 2019 and added up to 300% on the manual CPCs.Share on Twitter

-This screenshot shows what happend to the CPC (cost per-click) peaks after 2019-09-20: the bid cap of $10 was not working anymore.
-It seems that Google added up to 300% on the manual CPCs.
-We have seen the exact same issue on several accounts and this is just one of them.
-There was no other bid multiplier active and the upper bid limit was $10—so there is no other explanation that this observation is not caused by Google.
+This screenshot shows what happened to CPC peaks after September 20, 2019: the bid cap of $10 stopped working.
+It seems that Google added up to 300% on top of the manual CPCs.
+We have observed the same issue on multiple accounts, and this is just one of them.
+There was no other bid multiplier active and the upper bid limit was $10—so there is no other explanation that this observation wasn’t caused by Google.

-Hm, why are we using “Smart Bidding”?
-We have to op-in somewhere—by default it should be “smart pricing” where Google only lowers your bids.
-Now more people got involved in that conversation.
-Another Google person then told us that we are using “smart pricing” – but indeed documentation does not say that CPCs can be raised above your manual limit.
-Even more confusing.
-Now the global product leads are involved.
-This was 4 weeks ago – it seems that the answer is not that easy.
-I will update on this!
+Hmm, why are we using “Smart Bidding?”
+We have to op-in somewhere—by default it should be “Smart Pricing” where Google just lowers your bids.
+Now more people were getting involved in the conversation.
+Then another Google employee told us that we use “Smart Pricing”—but the documentation doesn’t say that CPCs can be increased beyond your manual limit.
+That’s even more confusing.

 Google’s disastrous changes to max bid

-At this customer we are using in-house bidding models with a lot of additional data and different target variable than the conversion event visible in the Google Ads account.
-This is the reason we always declined when we were asked to test Smart Bidding.
+With this customer, we use in-house bidding models with a lot of additional data and different target variables than the conversion event visible in the Google Ads account.
+For this reason, we have always declined when asked to test Smart Bidding.

-This is what happened to search partners when Google took over control:
+This is what happened to search partners when Google took control:

-- The costs for search partners increased by 600%
+- The cost of search partners increased by 600%

-- The CPO of the “soft” conversion in the Google Ads account (we are not using as target variable in our in-house bidding) nearly doubled
+- The CPO of “soft” conversion in the Google Ads account (which we don’t use as a target variable in our internal bidding) almost doubled

-- When we have a look at the “real” conversions there is no increase at all—Google just burned the money.
+- When we look at the “real” shares, there is no increase at all—Google just burned through the money.
 Cui bono?

-- For the same time period our in-house bidding created more conversions with less budget—well done.
-But this was the reason why this issue was “hidden in the average” of a still good overall performance.
+During the same period, our in-house bidding generated more conversions with less budget—well done.
+But that was the reason this problem was “hidden in the average” of a still good overall performance.